It's time to invite some friends round for a meal, but make sure you're the host with the most...

 Hedgehogs are one of our cutest garden visitors and you can support the hungry hogs in your garden by helping them build the energy they need when raising hoglets, and their fat reserves for their long winter hibernation.

 With the UK population of hedgehogs declining alarmingly, it’s vital that we give our prickly friends a home in our gardens.

-If you don't have a garden, you could try to find a hidden spot in a local park or green-space and set up a cafe there.
-You could return the next day to see what's visited - maybe even using your tracks and signs skills!
+You could take a look the next day to see what's visited - maybe even using your tracks and signs skills!